How To Hire a Developer That Doesn’t Suck?

 First things first.
 This is not meant to be a beef against developers.
-But let’s not ignore the elephant in the living room that is the divide between brilliant code writers and the risk averse operations team.
+But let’s not ignore the elephant in the living room which is the divide between brilliant code writers and the risk-averse operations team.

 Also take a look at our AWS & EC2 Interview questions piece.

 It is almost by default that developers are disruptive with their creative coding while the guys in operations, those who deploy the code, constantly cross their fingers in the hope that application changes won’t tilt the machine.
-And when you’re woken up at 4am to deal with an outage or your sluggish site is costing millions in losses, the blame game and finger-pointing starts.
+And when you’re woken up at 4 am to deal with an outage or your sluggish site is costing millions in losses, the blame game and finger-pointing start.

 Ideally, you want people who can bridge the mentality divide between the programmers eager to see feature changes, the business units pushing for them, and the operations team resistant to changes for the sake of stability.

 Operations teams can work to expose operational data to the development teams.
 Metrics collection and analytics aren’t just for the business units anymore.
-Employing tools like Cacti, OpenNMS or Ganglia allow you to communicate with developers and other business units alike about up-time, and the impact of deployments on site availability, and ultimately the bottom-line.
+Employing tools like Cacti, OpenNMS or Ganglia allow you to communicate with developers and other business units alike about up-time, the impact of deployments on-site availability, and ultimately the bottom line.

 Above all, business goals and customer needs should underscore everything the engineering team is doing.
 Bringing all three to the table makes for a more cohesive approach that will carry everyone forward.

 How To Spot A DevOps Person – Finding The Sweet Spot

 The DevOps person is someone with the right combination of skill, knowledge, and experience that places him or her in the sweet spot where quality assurance, programming skills, and operations overlap.

 There are also a few distinguishing characteristics that will help identify such an ideal candidate.